Rampage (2018 film): Music

 The music was composed by Andrew Lockington.
 The film marked Lockington's fourth collaboration with director Brad Peyton.
 An exclusive track was also released by Kid Cudi titled "The Rage" which plays in the film's end credits.
 The soundtrack was released digitally on April 13, 2018, by WaterTower Music.

 Marketing

 As part of the promotion, three new games were made available: one is a browser game called Rampage: City Smash; another an arcade beat 'em up playing more as a redemption game, was made available at Dave & Buster's; and a free VR game called Project Rampage VR.

 Release

 Theatrical

-Rampage was released on April 13, 2018, in 3D and IMAX, by Warner Bros.
+Rampage was released on April 13, 2018, by Warner Bros.
 Pictures, after initially being set for release a week later, on April 20.
 The release date was moved up after Avengers: Infinity War had also shifted its release up by a week, to April 27, so as to provide Rampage with a two-week cushion.
 The film was coincidentally released 3 weeks after Pacific Rim Uprising, another American kaiju film.